-Methyl ester are a family of plant or animal fat-based materials that are used to produce other products such as industrial solvents, cleaners, lubricants, and fuels.
+Methyl ester are a family of plant or animal fat based materials that are used to produce other products such as industrial solvents, cleaners, lubricants, and fuels.
 Methyl esters can be produced from a variety of raw materials such as fat by-products and plant oils.
 A chemical process called transesterification turns this feedstock into methyl esters.
 The other method is by enzymatic processes carried out by microorganism during fermentation.
-Methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate is one of VOCs production that able be produce from microorganism.
-It is one of the most important hindered hydroxyphenylcarboxylic acid esters, because it is an effective antioxidant and also a key starting material for the preparation of many other antioxidants through transesterification reactions with other alcohols (Fung et al., 2014; Gatto et al., 2011).
-Lubricants, polymers and fuels are examples of organic materials that are vulnerable to oxidative and thermal deterioration from mechanical stress or heat, or in the presence of chemicals such as atmospheric oxygen (Strlič et al., 2009).
+Methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate is a key starting material for the preparation of many other antioxidants through transesterification reactions with other alcohols (Fung et al., 2014; Gatto et al., 2011).